digitalmacgyver/vedit/README.rst

 Getting Help
 ================================================================================

-File an issue on Github for this project https://github.com/digitalmacgyver/vedit/issues
+File an issue on GitHub for this project https://github.com/digitalmacgyver/vedit/issues

 Back to `Table of Contents`_